sureshhemke/elasticsearch-2023/Labs/09-Administrations/08-Implementing-Role-Based-Access-Control.md

-# Cross-Cluster Replication
+# Implementing Role-Based Access Control
-- Data replication is the answer to a lot of potential problems in data engineering.
-In this hands-on lab, you will get to configure Elasticsearch clusters for cross-cluster replication.
+- Data replication is the answer to a lot of potential problems in data engineering

 ```
 GET _cat/indices?v
 ```